Skip to main content

 How do I set up SSO?

 Before you enable SSO, you first need to go to your identity provider and follow their configuration instructions.
-Then, go to your admin console, select Settings, and select Single sign-on under Authentication settings.
+Then, go to your admin console, click Settings, and select Single sign-on under Security.
 Select whether you want SSO to be optional or required, then follow the instructions.

 How do I protect my Dropbox account?